14 Zabriskie St.

-Mayor Frank Hague’s rhetorical flourish, though par for the day, befitted a branch library that Nelson J. H. Edge, then-president of the Library Board, described as "Some of its many attractions are a complete file of all the newspapers which have been published in the city, also all the Directories; a special room for the blind with books printed in raised letters which they can read; a collection of over 5,000 mounted and unmounted engravings, and a Museum full of interesting objects, including a very valuable collection of over 7,000 gold and silver coins and medals, ancient and modern, the gift of the late Dr. John D. McGill."
+Mayor Hague’s rhetorical flourish, though par for the day, befitted the new branch library.
+Nelson J. H. Edge, then-president of the Library Board, said, "Some of its many attractions are a complete file of all the newspapers which have been published in the city, also all the Directories; a special room for the blind with books printed in raised letters which they can read; a collection of over 5,000 mounted and unmounted engravings, and a Museum full of interesting objects, including a very valuable collection of over 7,000 gold and silver coins and medals, ancient and modern, the gift of the late Dr. John D. McGill."

-Fast-forward to the 21st century.
-With the interior rehabilitated and the branch renamed with its current Jersey City-section nickname, The Heights Branch Library re-opened its doors at 14 Zabriskie Street in April of 2001.
-Indeed, this was ‘a space odyssey’, equipping the refurbished branch with accommodations never imagined in 1918: Public Access computers and an air-conditioned presentation room in its bottom floor.
+Fast-forward to the 21st century: With a rehabilitated interior and a new name to match the current moniker of its home neighborhood, the Heights Branch Library re-opened its doors at 14 Zabriskie Street in April of 2001.
+The refurbished branch was equipped with accommodations never imagined in 1918: public access computers and an air-conditioned presentation room on the bottom floor.

-Since 2001, The Heights Branch Library has hosted new books, videos, recorded books, and a computerized catalog with access to the Internet and full text magazine and newspaper databases.
-In 2002, when the initial interior design proved cumbersome and unworkable, another revamping ensued.
-The new décor creates additional sitting area, more visibility, and most of all, is user-friendlier.
+Since 2001, The Heights Branch Library has housed new books, video and audio media, and a digital catalog with access to full-text magazine and newspaper databases.
+In 2002, the interior design was further improved, with an additional sitting area, more visibility, and a user-centered layout.
 Patrons and staff alike are pleased with the final results.